emilio/ec-stars-rating/readme.txt

 Actually, microdata is recommended by Google, but with microformats google detects the stars and uses them in your searches ([example](https://www.google.com/search?q=site:emiliocobos.net+ec+stars+rating)).

+== Developers ==

+The svn repo has been recently synchronized with [a github one](https://github.com/ecoal95/ec-stars-rating).

+Contributions are more than welcome, so feel free to submit a PR there if you wish :)

 == Screenshots ==

 1. Plugin basic style